Abe2G/Microscope-Malaria-Challenge/README.md

     Step 1: Binary classification problem.
 You need to implement a machine learning model in order to classify whether a patch is postive or negative.
     Step 2: Regression problem.
 You need to predict the number of parasites on each image (using model trained on Step 1).

+I have uploaded only classification part here because the compition is on going.
+My model acheived 99.28% accurace on test data and Top(1st) ranked on leaderbord.